 Quilt or Bed Blanket

 My linen blend quilt (similar) didn’t quite make it into this photo, but it is my second layer!
 I recently starting using a quilt and think it really elevates the look.
 I folded the quilt down so that the top of the fold lands right in front of my decorative pillows.

 You can never go wrong with a white duvet cover (duvet insert here).
 Since I used patterned sheets, I kept my duvet simple; however, you could easily do the opposite and use solid sheets and a patterned duvet for a bolder look.
 I simply folded my duvet in half to create another layer (and to make it look extra fluffy!).

 A throw blanket draped at the end of a bed creates a welcoming, casual look.
-For the cooler months, I loved a sweater knit throw!
+For the cooler months, I love a chunky knit throw!

 Bed Pillows and Decorative Pillows

 For my pillowcases, I decided to use one patterned set and one white set.
-For this queen bed, I then used two 24×24 pillows, two 20×20 pillows, and a 14×24 lumbar.
+Since this is a queen bed, I then used two 24×24 pillows (similar), two 20×20 pillows (similar), and a 14×24 lumbar (similar).
 For a king bed you could use three pillows at the back if you would like.

 It can be hard to keep nightstands looking pretty, as they are such a functional piece of furniture.
 This is my guest room and I can promise you that my own nightstand is not styled most of the time!
 However, here are three tips to get you started if you would like to pretty up your nightstand: